daksh23181/CO-Project/README.md

 Hii, My name is Daksh Singh.
-So, I have designed a assembler here.
+So, I have designed a RISC-V Assembler and Simulator here.